Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Abstract

 \section{Abstract}

 Accurate thermal emission models of neutron stars are essential for constraining the dense matter equation of state.
-However, realistic models incorporating magnetic fields structures are exceedingly computationally intensive.
+However, incorporating realistic magnetic field structures is computationally prohibitive, severely constraining feasible parameter space exploration.
 In this work, we develop a \gls{NN} emulator to generate model thermal bolometric X-ray light curves of millisecond pulsars with multipolar magnetic fields.
-We assess the NN’s predictive and computational performance across a broad parameter space.
+We assess the NN's predictive and computational performance across a broad parameter space.
 We find that for a \gls{SVF} model, the NN provides a \textgreater{}\vacuumModelSpeedup{} times speedup.
 We integrate this NN emulator into a \gls{MCMC} framework to replace the computationally expensive physical model during parameter exploration.
-Applied to PSR J0030+0451, this approach allows the MCMC to reach equilibrium, which is infeasible to obtain with the original physical model alone.
+Applied to PSR J0030+0451, this approach allows the MCMC to reach equilibrium in \approximately{}1 day on 4000 cores, where with the original physical model alone it would have taken more than a year on the same hardware.
 We compare posterior distributions by running equivalent MCMC iterations with both the NN and the physical model, evaluate differences in distributions when continuing the physical model MCMC from the NN MCMC equilibrium state, and assess variations in posterior distributions resulting from NNs trained on datasets of different sizes.
-Our NN architecture is agnostic to the underlying physics of the physical model and can be trained for any other physical model.
-The NN speed remains the same regardless of the complexity of the physical model it was trained to emulate, allowing for greater speedups compared to physical models that are more complex than the SVF model.
+Our NN architecture is agnostic to the underlying physics of the physical model and can be trained for any other physical model, opening many previously intractable avenues of analysis.
+The NN speed remains the same regardless of the complexity of the physical model it was trained to emulate, allowing greater speedups for more complex physical models.